 Another body of missing crew from tanker and boat collision found near Raffles Lighthouse

-SINGAPORE: The body of one of the crew members reported as missing after a tanker and boat collided last month was found on Thursday (Oct 12) near Raffles Lighthouse on Pulau Satumu in the Singapore Strait .
+SINGAPORE: The body of one of the crew members reported as missing after a tanker and boat collided last month has been found near Raffles Lighthouse on Pulau Satumu in the Singapore Strait.

 Channel NewsAsia understands that the body has been identified by family members, and confirmed to be that of a Chinese national seaman from Dominican-registered dredger JBB De Rong 19.